ccheng11/BBK_AdvQ/Survey 1/Survey Part 1 Before.md

 View(ess9)
 ```

-> *Question: Any other functions we can use to "see" the data?*\
+> *Question: Any other functions we can use to "see" the data?*

-> *Question: What if you just want to list variable names?*\
+> *Question: What if you just want to list variable names?*

 > *Question: Describe your observations.

-Perhaps you want to read the codebook.
+> *Question: Perhaps you want to read the codebook -- where is it on the ESS website?
 It is a good exercise to spend some time looking through the documentation on the ESS website to find the variable name.*

 If that has worked -- then the next problem is finding the variables we want to analyze!